linneakirby/linneakirby.github.io/about.md

 <img src="{{ "/assets/self.jpg" | relative_url }}">

 <p>Linnea Kirby is a self-proclaimed "Contemporary Renaissance Person," with interests ranging from the creative to the analytical.
-Linnea recently graduated from Oberlin College, where she discovered a passion for both computer science and the circus arts.
-She is now constantly devising ways of integrating the two.</p>
+Linnea received a B.A. in Psychology with a concentration in Cognitive Sciences and a minor in Computer Science from Oberlin College in 2016.
+She graduated from a year of the New England Center for Circus Arts (NECCA)’s PROTrack program in 2018, where she majored in contortion and unofficially minored in Chinese Pole.
+She is now constantly devising ways of integrating her passion for both computer science and the circus arts.</p>

 <p>Throughout her work, Linnea has explored a range of topics, often imbued with dry wit, including perception of self and of the world, interaction between objects and space, and the bounds of femininity and androgyny.</p>